Mental Health Resources for All

 • Use Shatterproof’s ATLAS to find an addiction and substance use disorder treatment facility for you or a loved one.

 • Talk to your primary care provider.
-He or she can address your concerns in the office or refer you to a behavioral health provider.
+They can address your concerns in the office or refer you to a behavioral health provider.

 • Call the Blue Cross NC Customer Service number on the back of your member ID card.
-We will help connect you to a high-quality behavioral health provider or program.
+They will help connect you to a high-quality behavioral health provider or program.

 Behavioral Health Benefits

-The Plan provides benefits for the treatment of mental illness and substance abuse by a hospital, doctor or other provider.
-See “Summary of Benefits,” and information below.
+The Plan provides benefits for the treatment of mental disorders and substance abuse by a hospital, doctor or other provider.
 Coverage for in-network inpatient and outpatient services is coordinated through your Behavioral Health Case Manager.
-The Plan delegates administration of these benefits to the Behavioral Health Case Manager.
-To understand more about when you need to contact the Behavioral Health Case Manager, see “How to Access Behavioral Health Services.”
+To understand more about when you need to contact the Behavioral Health Case Manager, see “How to Access Behavioral Health Services” below.

 Office Visit Services – The following professional services are covered when provided in an office setting: